mpv-player/mpv/DOCS/man/options.rst

     shaderc
         Use libshaderc, which is an API wrapper around glslang.
 This is generally the most preferred, if available.
-    nvidia
-        Use nvidia's built-in compiler.
-Only works for nvidia GPUs.
-Can be buggy, but also supports some features glslang does not.
-Only works with vulkan.

 ``--glsl-shaders=<file-list>``
     Custom GLSL hooks.
 These are a flexible way to add custom fragment shaders,